SydneyBioX/scFeatures/dev/review_issues.md

 Non - exported functions now have description.
 Fixed `scFeatures_associationstudy` vignette.
 Added back the cell cell communication features, now implemented using SingleCellSignalR instead of CellChat.
+Removed the real spatial transcriptomics and spatial proteomics data.
+For vignette, generate the spatial transcriptomics and spatial proteomics by adding fake x, y coordinates onto the single-cell RNA-seq data that's included in the package.